 See course description for BIOL 109Y.

 My training has been in insect chemosensory neurobiology, especially the physiological and anatomical correlates of gustation and olfaction.
 More recently, in collaboration with Chris Gillen and Drew Kerkhoff in Biology and Judy Holdener and Brad Hartlaub in Math, my students and I have been involved in a wide-ranging analysis of the morphology and physiology underlying metabolic scaling in insects.
-I came to Kenyon in 1990 from John Hildebrand's lab at Univ. of Arizona, where I was a post-doc.
+I came to Kenyon in 1990 from John Hildebrand's lab at the University of Arizona where I was a post-doc.
 My previous training was at Duke (Ph.D.) and at Yale (B.S.).

-Neurobiology, mechanisms of perception and reaction to stimuli, physiological and anatomical bases of gustation (taste) in insects
+Neurobiology, mechanisms of perception and reaction to stimuli, physiological and anatomical bases of gustation (taste) in insects.

 1984 — Doctor of Philosophy from Duke University

 1979 — Bachelor of Science from Yale University